 Background and History

-The Silver Dollar was authorized by the coinage act of 1792 as the prime unit in the American monetary system.
-Being worth 100 cents, it was based on the continental Thaler, a coin whose history goes back to the 15th century.
-The word comes from the High-German word for valley, thal (modern word tal), and in particular the Joachimstaler, a large silver coin which was first struck in the early 16th century in Sankt Joachimsthal, the German name for what now is Jáchymov in the Czech Republic.
-The Thaler, as it was called, became a popular coin throughout Europe and circulated in the American colonies as well.
+The silver dollar was authorized under the Coinage Act of 1792 as the primary unit of currency within the American monetary system.
+The denomination, which would be subdivided into 100 cents, was based on the continental thaler.
+The word comes from the High-German word for valley, thal (modern word tal) and in particular the Joachimstaler.
+This was a large silver coin first struck in the early 16th century in Sankt Joachimsthal, the German name for what now is Jáchymov in the Czech Republic.
+The Joachimstaler was shortened to “thaler” and became a popular coin throughout Europe and circulated in the American colonies as well.

 Key Date Coin Mintage

-Production of the 1794 Silver Dollar took place in early October 1794, despite some challenges for the early United States Mint.
+Production of the 1794 Silver Dollar took place in October 1794, amidst some challenges for the early United States Mint.
 Primarily, the Mint did not yet have a coinage press that would be fully capable of striking the large silver dollar denomination.
-However, since they did not want to delay production, they utilized a screw press which was usually only used for copper cents and silver half dollars.
+Since they did not want to delay production, they utilized a screw press which was usually only used for copper cents and silver half dollars.
 This small press would cause various problems during striking.